 We've also put on a lot of extra miles on our trips in search of the "perfect free camping area" so that you don't have to.

 $$$ Spend even less: You could do a similar trip, and cut back on the miles quite a bit if you followed my Frugal Shunpiker's Guides to free camping and the routes suggested in the guides.

 If you drive a newer vehicle than we do, or any vehicle that gets better gas mileage, you could $$$ spend less on gas than we do.

-If we had stayed at pay campgrounds every night, even at an average of $15.00 per night (low estimate) we would have had to budget an additional $450.00 per month, increasing each trip's total expense from nearly 30% to 50%.
+Note that, while nearly every other category of expense increased gradually over our 13 years of traveling, our camping costs have remained stable.
+If we had stayed at pay campgrounds every night, even at an average of $15.00 per night (low estimate) we would have needed to budget an additional $450.00 per month, increasing each trip's total expense between 30% to 50%.

 Allowing for personal preferences, I think anyone can eat well on the amount we spend by doing what we do: knowing and comparing prices, buying what's in season, and shopping the specials.

 Line 6 includes all our entry fees to attractions, our few splurge nights out at a restaurant, a glass of wine with dinner or a beer after a hike.
 If you don't drink alcohol, chances are you'll end up $$$ spending less.

 We keep our entertainment budget somewhat in check by considering carefully what we're really interested in.
 Traveling frugally means avoiding the “tourist traps” but when there's something that an area is famous for, that can't be seen anywhere else,—I mean, come on, we've come all this way!
 It would be crazy to miss out.